riderShigh/API-2.0/README.md

 Load mainpage.html in a web brower.
 Specifically, you can open http://rawgit.com/riderShigh/API-2.0/master/mainpage.html.
 This provides all the interface and information needed to understand this project from the user-end.
 For detailed discussion of the analysis, go to the "Methods" in the webpage.

+#Data Usage
+Initial match data were taken from the API using the original downloadable match list provided on the contest page.
+All regions were used, while only ranked games were analyzed as an attempt to reduce randomness in plays by only considering more serious players.
+In addition match list data is used for identified champion mains to train our neural network.
+For the sake of conciseness only analysis from heavy AP item users and AP items were presented.

 #Short Description of Scripts:

 Order of important scripts being run: